Arsenije III Crnojević: Great Turkish War

 The passing Ottoman armies plundered the local populace mercilessly; the worst of them all was the one under notorious Yeğen Osman Pasha who for two years (1687–89) robbed the area from Belgrade to Ohrid and from Sofia to Peć.
 This force also managed to rob the vast treasure of the Serbian Patriarchate of Peć, deposited there for centuries.
 Jegen Osman-pasha in addition captured Arsenije III demanding a ransom of 10,000 thalers.
 After this was paid and he was released, Arsenije's mind was made up.
 He was soon forced to leave Peć because the Turks tried to assassinate him.

 Arsenije contacted Peter I of Russia, asking the monarch to recognize him as the leader of the Serbs, but the Austrians cut these liaisons abruptly.
 Faced with Turkish threats, Arsenije escaped to Nikšić and then to his native Cetinje which was already taken by the Venetian forces.
 There, he swore allegiance to the Doge.
 However, his close ties with the Venetian Republic were scrutinized in Vienna.
 Representatives of Leopold I, Holy Roman Emperor warned Arsenije that unless he renewed his cooperation with the Habsburgs, they would see to the election of a more obedient patriarch.
 According to one letter written by Catholic bishop Peter Bogdani, rebellious Rumelian beylerbey Yeğen Osman Pasha threatened to cut off the head of Čarnojević because he allegedly received money from Habsburgs to instigate anti-Ottoman rebellion of Orthodox Serbs.
+According to historian Noel Malcolm however, Arsenije did not lead any organized resistance to the Ottomans.

+One Venetian report claims he fled northwards and was robbed by 'Rascians'.